 More than 50% of consumers look at a brand’s mobile app while shopping in their retail store.
 This clearly shows that technology has definitely evolved the way we buy.
 Obviously, this directly impacted the way marketers communicate with the consumers too.
 There is no one-point marketing anymore, and even with multiple-channel marketing, there are no silos between those channels.
 With consumers growing smarter by the day and touching upon every channel before making a purchasing decision, marketers need to up their game as well.

-However, many marketers are still trying to come clean with clear defining bifurcation between what is multi-channel, cross-channel and omnichannel marketing.
+However, many marketers are still trying to come clean with a clear defining bifurcation between what is cross-channel, multi-channel, and omnichannel marketing.
 This is not because all of them are same-same but different, but all three of them have thin lines differentiating their core values and practicality.